-The Chicago River's fish populations have lived through a multitude of conditions.
-Pre-European settlement, fishes flourished in the slow-moving prairie stream.
-As humans began to modify the river in the 1800s and 1900s, fish species were often negatively impacted.
-Pollution and lack of habitat led to declines in fish populations, so that by the 1970s, there were fewer than 10 species of fish that lived in the river.
+The Chicago River's fish population has survived a multitude of harsh conditions.
+During pre-European settlement, fish flourished in the slow-moving prairie stream.
+But as humans began to modify the river in the 1800s and 1900s, fish species were often negatively impacted.
+Pollution and habitat destruction led to declines in the overall fish population, so that by the 1970s, there were fewer than ten species that lived in the river.

 What about Asian carp?

-Bighead and silver carp, commonly grouped together as "Asian carp," are introduced species that have invaded much of the Mississippi River basin.
+Bighead and silver carp, two species commonly grouped together and known as "Asian carp," are introduced species that have invaded much of the Mississippi River basin.
 The carp are currently NOT in the Chicago River system.
-Click here and here for more information on aquatic nuisance species.

 The Illinois Department of Natural Resources has a great guide to many of the fish species we see in the Chicago River and Lake Michigan.
 Some common species of fish are highlighted below.

 - Black Bullhead (Ameiurus melas)